Agoric/documentation/main/javascript-modifications/lockdown.md

 ### Background

-Most JavaScript environments provide a `console` object on the global object with interesting information hiding properties.
-JavaScript code can use the `console` to send information to the console's logging output, but cannot see that output.
-The `console` is a *write-only device*.
-The logging output is normally placed where a human programmer, who is in a controlling position over that computation, can see the output.
-This output is, accordingly, formatted mostly for human consumption; typically for diagnosing problems.
+Most JavaScript environments provide a `console` object on the global object.
+JavaScript code can write to the console's logging output, but cannot see that output. `console` is a *write-only device*.
+The logging output is normally meant for humans, and is mostly formatted for human use for diagnosing problems.

-Given these constraints, it is both safe and helpful for the `console` to reveal to the human programmer information that it would not reveal to the objects it interacts with.
-SES amplifies this special relationship to reveal to the programmer much more information than would be revealed by the normal `console`.
-To do so, by default during `lockdown` SES virtualizes the builtin `console`, by replacing it with a wrapper.
-The wrapper is a virtual `console` that implements the standard `console` API mostly by forwarding to the original wrapped `console`.
+Given these constraints, it is safe and helpful for `console` to reveal to humans information it would not reveal to the objects it interacts with.
+SES amplifies this and reveals much more information than the normal `console` does.

+By default during `lockdown` SES virtualizes the builtin `console`, by replacing it with a wrapper.
+This is a virtual `console` implementing the standard `console` API mostly by forwarding to the original wrapped `console`.

-In addition, the virtual `console` has a special relationship with error objects and with the SES `assert` package, so that errors can report yet more diagnostic information that should remain hidden from other objects.
+Also, the virtual `console` has a special relationship with error objects and the SES `assert` package.
+Errors can report more diagnostic information that should be hidden from other objects.
 See the [error README](./src/error/README.md) for an in depth explanation of this relationship between errors, `assert` and the virtual `console`.

+**tyg to here**
 The risk is that the original platform-provided `console` object often has additional methods beyond the de facto `console` "standards".
 Under the `'unsafe'` setting we do not remove them.